babab/DisPass/docs/en/02-user-docs.rst

       help         show this help information
       list         print a formatted table of labelfile contents rm           remove label from labelfile
-      version      show full version information
+      update       update length, algo or seqno of a label version      show full version information

    Options: